Trevor Bayliss: 2015: Pakistan

 Adam Lyth was replaced as opener for the series against Pakistan, with Moeen Ali being moved up the order to replace him.
 England drew the first game with debutant Adil Rashid helping to almost force a result for England.
 England lost the next two games of the series, by 178 runs and 127 runs.
 The decision to move Moeen Ali up the order did work out, and England's spinners didn't offer a genuine threat throughout the series.
 Despite the setback, England continued their progression under Bayliss in limited overs cricket.
 Despite losing the opening match of the ODI series, they recovered to win it 3–1, winning the last three games by a margin of 95 runs, 6 wickets and 84 runs respectively.
 While England had modified their approach on the sub continent, they still played an aggressive brand of cricket, scoring 355 in the final game of the series.
 With the T20 World Cup approaching, England experimented in their selections for the three T20 internationals.
-Sam Billings and James Vince both came into the side and impressed, with Vince being named man of the series, while Chris Jordan returned to the side and demonstrated his credentials as a death bowler, bowling the Super Over in the final game of the series to help England win it 3–0, and make it six victories on the bounce.
+Sam Billings and James Vince both came into the team and impressed, with Vince being named man of the series, while Chris Jordan returned to the team and demonstrated his credentials as a death bowler, bowling the Super Over in the final game of the series to help England win it 3–0, and make it six victories on the bounce.

 2015–16: South Africa

 England again changed opener for their series against South Africa, with Alex Hales opening and Moeen Ali moving back down the order.
-Nick Compton also returned to the side.
+Nick Compton also returned to the team.
 England won the first game by 241 runs, after passing 300 in both innings, before a fit again Steven Finn helped bowl South Africa out for 174 in their second innings.
 After a high scoring second match, in which Ben Stokes and Jonny Bairstow both hit centuries, England won the third game of the series thanks to a superb bowling display from Stuart Broad.
 The victory gave England an unassailable 2–0 series lead with one game left to play.
 England lost the final game of the series after a batting collapse in the second innings, which meant that Bayliss had lost all three of the final game in the Test series he had taken charge of.
 Despite winning the first two ODIs in convincing fashion, England lost the final three games of the series to lose the ODI series 3–2.
 However, Alex Hales' form with the bat was a major positive for England as was the emergence of Reece Topley in the bowling unit.
 England lost both of the T20 games they played to mean they ended the tour with five straight defeats.
 They were thrashed by nine wickets in the final game of the series, and their last game before the T20 World Cup, with England's seam bowlers being unable to cope with AB de Villiers, Quintin de Kock or Hashim Amla.